Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Theoretical Analysis

 \begin{lemma}[Temporal correlation of sequential detection statistics] Suppose all samples are i.i.d. from pre-change distribution with $\bE [x_{ti}] = 0$ and $\Var[x_{ti}] =1$ for $i=1,\ldots,p$, $t=1,2,\ldots$, then the correlation between the detection statistics $S_{t+s}$ and $S_t$ is

 Here $s = o(w)$ is a small time shift from $t$ and $S_t$ can be both sum-type and max-type statistics defined in Section~\ref{sec:online detection}. \end{lemma}

 Based on this temporal correlation, we have the following Theorem characterizing the approximate ARL of the proposed detection procedures.
 The main idea is to use a linear approximation for the correlation between detection statistics $S_t$ and $S_{t+s}$.
 Then, the behavior of the detection procedure can be related to a random field.
-By leveraging the localization theorem \citep{siegmund2010tail}, we can obtain an asymptotic approximation for ARL when the threshold $b$ is large enough.
+Using the localization theorem \citep{siegmund2010tail}, we can obtain an asymptotic approximation for ARL of the window-limited procedures when the threshold $b$ is large enough.